-- We believe that stock option awards provide a long-term incentive with a benefit tied to appreciation in stock price and return of shareholder value - our option awards have five-year vesting on average and ten-year terms. - Our option awards are broad-based, to the entire employee workforce, to promote full employee buy-in to our goal of returning shareholder value.
+- If we achieve fiscal 2012 GAAP revenues of at least \$115 million, GAAP net income of at least \$4.9 million and free cash flow of \$4.9 million, we will have only approximately 205,000 shares remaining available for future equity grants under the Plan.
+As a result, if we achieve all of the financial targets for fiscal 2012, we will need additional share availability under the Plan to grant future equity awards. - We believe that stock option awards provide a long-term incentive with a benefit tied to appreciation in stock price and return of shareholder value. - Our option awards are broad-based, to the entire employee workforce, to promote full employee buy-in to our goal of returning shareholder value.
 Over 50% of our outstanding options are currently held by non-officers/directors.
 Our option awards are not a management "get rich" program where only a few benefit. - We see our stock options as a key recruiting and retention tool for sales and technical positions to counteract recruiting challenges in Northeast Wisconsin and enhance our ability to lock up talent for longer terms.
-Stock options protect our human capital.

-- We believe our option awards have minimal dilutive impact.
-An additional 1,500,000 shares would represent approximately 6% of our current outstanding common and option shares outstanding.
-The earnings impact on our most recent fiscal year, assuming all 1,500,000 shares requested had been issued and outstanding, would have resulted in additional charge of approximately \$.01/share through dilution. - · The amendment is consistent with our past practice and long-term compensation strategy.
-We are not introducing a new plan. - We expect 1,500,000 shares to last approximately three years.
-The last time a similar number of shares was added to the Plan was December 2007.
-As of June 30, 2010, 177,226 shares remained available for grant under the Plan, before subtracting the shares reserved for grant to non-executive officers by our chief executive officer acting as a subcommittee of our compensation committee.
-Without the amendment, the Plan is expected to be depleted before the end of fiscal 2011, limiting our ability to achieve the long-term incentive, recruiting and retention benefits described above.
+Stock options protect our human capital. - We believe our option awards have minimal dilutive impact.
+An additional 1,000,000 shares would represent approximately 3.7% of our current outstanding common and option shares outstanding.
+The earnings impact on our most recent fiscal year, assuming all 1,000,000 shares requested had been issued and outstanding, would have resulted in an additional charge of approximately \$0.003/share through dilution. - The amendment is consistent with our past practice and long-term compensation strategy.
+We are not introducing a new plan. - We expect 1,000,000 shares to last approximately two to three years.